Akron, OH Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, Akron has net metering through FirstEnergy.
-The program allows solar homeowners to receive 1:1 credit for excess electricity sent to the grid, offsetting monthly consumption at full retail rates.
+Yes, Akron has net metering through Ohio Edison (FirstEnergy).
+Your solar system receives 1-to-1 credit for excess electricity sent to the grid each month.
+When you produce more than you use, that surplus offsets your consumption at the full retail rate.

-Yes, solar panels increase home value in Akron, OH.
-Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s nationwide study.
+Yes, solar panels increase home value in Akron.
+Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
+For a $200,000 home, that translates to about $8,200 in added value.